OctopusDeploy/docs/src/pages/docs/installation/sql-database/self-managed-sql-server.md

 When a disaster occurs, any data not synchronized will be lost.
 Depending on the connection speed, this could be up to a couple of minutes.
 :::

 Fundamentally, both options are the same.
 They asynchronously transfer database transactions to a secondary data center.
+When a disaster occurs, you perform the necessary steps as detailed by Microsoft to make the secondary database the primary.

-However, there are pros and cons to either approach.
+There are pros and cons to either approach.
 And there might be additional licensing costs or limits.
-We are not experts in configuring a local SQL Server, our recommendation is to consult a DBA on which option they prefer.
+Our recommendation is to consult your DBA on which option they prefer.